Underwatered Heartleaf Philodendron — Signs and Recovery

 Symptoms

-- leaves wilting or drooping despite plant otherwise looking healthy
+- leaves wilting or drooping despite the plant otherwise looking healthy

-- brown crispy edges spreading from leaf margins
+- brown crispy edges spreading inward from leaf margins

 - leaves looking dull rather than glossy

-- older leaves yellowing after a period of wilt
+- older leaves yellowing after a period of wilting

 Causes